 If we can help to create widespread awareness of the need for emergency climate action, then it is quite possible that we could eventually ramp up votes for Save the Planet candidates to the 10 percent or 20 percent level where the flow on of our voters preferences to other parties could be vital.

 The first party to decide to “steal” our climate emergency policy position is likely to be the Greens, but it might still be a couple of years before they do that.
-And even after the Greens do that, they will have most traction in certain limited demographics – the inner city areas and the areas exposed to sea level rise, flooding or draught.
+And even after the Greens do that, they will have most traction in certain limited demographics – the inner city areas and the areas exposed to sea level rise, flooding or drought.

 In the meantime the Save the Planet Party can be building awareness of the need for emergency climate action in the conservative Labor seats and right wing seats, where the Greens are less popular.